Ticketpark/api-docs/docs/getting-started/basic-requests.md

 DELETE https://api.ticketpark.ch/events/{eventPid}
 ```

+Heads up:
+{: .label .label-red}
-**Heads up:** Deleting a record over the API is very powerful.
+Deleting a record over the API is very powerful.
 All related child records will also get deleted.